Tomatoats/Enterprise-Computing-Project-3/README.md

-# SQLConnect by Alexys Veloz!
+# SQLConnect by Alexys Octavio Veloz!

 ## This is a two-tier Client-Server Java-Based Application interacting with MySQL databases using JDBC for connectivity!